ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 Ran all test suites with tests matching "left-side".
 ```

-## Publishing the packages

-See [docs/publishing.md](docs/publishing.md) for the steps to publish the packages.
 # Publishing the packages

 To avoid collision with Pablos packages with the same names: